-Spectral-line observing with VLBI is significantly different.
-At the moment it is only possible to observe SiO in Band 3 and so the first baseband contains a single spw at a fixed frequency and this cannot be edited.
-Spectral windows can be added to the other basebands and their properties can be freely edited - VLBI data will only result from the SiO spw though.
-It is also necessary to entire a date for the observation in the time-constraint interface (Control & Performance) in order for the OT to check that the line will be observable.
+Spectral line observing with VLBI is significantly different.
+At the moment it is only possible to carry out line observing in Band 1, 3, 6 and 7.
+For Band 1 and Band 3, baseband 1 needs to be in VLBI mode, i.e., its bandwidth must be 1875 MHz, and only one spectral window is allowed there.
+For Band 6 and Band 7 at least one of the basebands must be in VLBI mode (but not necessarily baseband 1) and only one spw is allowed there.
+Spectral windows can be added to the other basebands and their properties can be freely edited - VLBI data will only result from the VLBI spw though.
+It is also necessary to enter a date for the observation in the time-constraint interface (Control & Performance) in order for the OT to check that the line will be observable.